cysouw/diathesis/text/c03_prepositions.md

 ### [ NAP | N–\hspace{1pt}– ] Governed preposition drop + accusative drop

-Different from the previous alternation, these verbs allow for both the preposition and the accusative to be dropped [@Next a-c].
+Different from the previous alternation, these verbs allow for both the preposition and the accusative to be dropped [@next a-c].

 :::ex
 a.
 Ich warne dich vor den Gefahren.